xiaohan2012/daily-reading/november/generating-random-spanning-trees-more-quickly-than-the-cover-time.md

 # algorithm

+## rooted version

 1. intially current tree only contains the root
 2. for each node, do random walk until it touches the current
    - mark all the nodes on the walk as visited and they become part of tree

+## unrooted version

+randomly select a root with some caveats

 # don't understand